Short-sellers taste profits as Chipotle shares plunge

 Short-sellers aim to profit by selling borrowed shares with the hope of buying them back later at a lower price.

-Chipotle short-sellers are now up $334- million for the year, S3 Partners estimates.
+Chipotle short-sellers are now up $334-million for the year, and the stock remains easy to borrow for shorting purposes, S3 Partners estimated.

 Chipotle has been struggling to recover from a bruising string of food safety lapses that started in late 2015, including a recent norovirus outbreak at a Virginia restaurant.
-The company on Tuesday said it will open fewer restaurants to get "fundamentals right" and posted lower-than-expected quarterly sales and earnings.
+The company on Tuesday said it will open fewer restaurants and posted lower-than-expected quarterly sales and earnings.

-The overall short interest in Chipotle is at about $1.76-billion.
-It rose $238-million, or 16 per cent, in October ahead of Tuesday's earnings release, according to S3 Partners data.
+The overall short interest in Chipotle is at about $1.76-billion, according to S3 Partners data.

-With nearly 20 percent of the company's outstanding shares sold short, Chipotle is the most-shorted stock in the U.S. restaurant sector, followed by Starbucks Corp, McDonald's Corp, Domino's Pizza and Darden Restaurants, according to S3 data.
+With nearly 20 per cent of the company's outstanding shares sold short, Chipotle is the most-shorted stock in the U.S. restaurant sector, followed by Starbucks Corp, McDonald's Corp, Domino's Pizza and Darden Restaurants, according to S3 data.

-On Wednesday, shorting activity was muted, as traders appeared in no rush to close out their bearish bets.
+On Wednesday, shorting activity was muted, as traders appeared in no rush to close out bearish bets.

-"The rule is to let your profits run and cut your losses," said Ihor Dusaniwsky, head of research at S3 Partners in New York.

-"I can't see these shorts covering.
-This is what they have been hoping for," he said.
+"The rule is to let your profits run and cut your losses.
+I can't see these shorts covering.
+This is what they have been hoping for," said Ihor Dusaniwsky, head of research at S3 Partners.

+While shorts were having a good day, the sharp drop came at a bad time for billionaire William Ackman, whose $10 billion hedge fund Pershing Square Capital Management is Chipotle's biggest investor.

+The value of Pershing Square's roughly 10 percent stake in Chipotle fell to low as $789 million, down about $145 million from Tuesday.

+The loss came as Mr. Ackman's funds' returns were on the cusp of turning positive after two years of double-digit losses and weeks before the investor was due to face off against Automatic Data Processing in a bitter proxy contest.

-Trading in Chipotle's options also leaned towards bearish bets, with volume jumping to 62,000 contracts, or more than twice its daily average, according to options analytics firm Trade Alert.
+Trading in Chipotle's options also leaned towards bearish bets on Wednesday.

-To be sure, the heightened short interest in the stock might give pause to other market participants looking to add to bearish bets on the stock.

-"Once the short position gets to about 20 per cent and you have so many other people shorting the stock too, it just puts you in a really weak position," said Brad Lamensdorf, co-manager of the AdvisorShares Ranger Equity Bear ETF, which had a short position in Chipotle shares until last year.
+To be sure, the high short interest might give pause to investors looking to bet against the stock, according to Brad Lamensdorf, co-manager of the AdvisorShares Ranger Equity Bear ETF, which had a short position in Chipotle until last year.

+Mr. Lamensdorf was referring to a situation where even a modest gain in a heavily shorted stock gets blown into a sharp upward spike, as an increasing number of short-sellers rush to close bearish positions.

+"When you have over 20 percent of your float short that should be a concern for any short-seller because if (Chipotle) were to turn things around and come out with good news, it would be like trying to get an elephant through a mouse hole," he said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.